-Sometimes children may ask explicit or difficult questions in the classroom.
+Sometimes children may ask explicit or difficult questions in the classroom on RSHE matters.
 Teachers will use their professional skill and discretion before answering and if necessary deal with the questions later individually.
+This may involve revisiting the Brook Sexual Behaviours Traffic Light Tool.
 It is essential that all appropriate questions are answered.
-Due to the ease of access to the internet, unanswered questions may lead children to search for answers in inappropriate sources.
+Due to the ease of access to the internet, unanswered questions may lead children to search for answers through inappropriate sources.
 Therefore, in some circumstances, teachers will discuss a child's concerns with their parents and offer support in how to address this query at home.
+The school DSL and DDSL's will always be available for further advice if necessary and it may be appropriate to log any comments, question or observations using the school CPOMS system.

-Any sensitive questions addressed to non-teaching staff (eg. lunchtime supervisors, LSAs) should be referred to the class teacher who will be aware of the child's background and level of maturity to allow a more considered answer.
+Any sensitive questions addressed to non-teaching staff (e.g. lunchtime supervisors, LSAs) should be referred to the class teacher who will be aware of the child's background and level of maturity to allow a more considered answer.
 Similarly, if a child is using abusive terms or sexual language in the playground, the class teacher needs to be informed and appropriate action taken.